x equals the character 'a'

 x = "Hello, beautiful world"

-To interpolate an expression, you must simply prefix the string with the $ symbol.
-If the expression contains spaces, you'll need to enclose it in curly braces, like $().
+To interpolate an expression, the string must be prefixed with the $ symbol.
+If the expression contains spaces, it must be enclosed in curly braces, as in $().
 Both cases are exemplified below.

 number_students = 10

-output_text = "There are $(number_students) students in the course"
+output_text = "There are $(number_students) students in the course"output_text"There are 10 students in the course"number_matches = 50

 goals_per_match = 2